MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 4. Review the status indicators under **Completion Statistics** and **Content Status**.

 If there are failed deployments (endpoints with **Error**, **Requirements Not Met**, or **Failed statuses**), you may need to  troubleshoot the endpoints.
-See the [Troubleshoot Windows Defender Advanced Threat Protection onboarding issues](troubleshoot-onboarding-windows-defender-advanced-threat-protection.md) topic for more information.
+For more information see, [Troubleshoot Windows Defender Advanced Threat Protection onboarding issues](troubleshoot-onboarding-windows-defender-advanced-threat-protection.md).

 ![SCCM showing successful deployment with no errors](images/sccm-deployment.png)